 Fuel Polishing Services

-CommTank offers fuel polishing services as an alternative in cases when it makes more sense than our tank cleaning service.
+CommTank offers fuel polishing services to customers as an alternative in cases when it makes more sense than our tank cleaning service.
 Mission-critical facilities prefer fuel polishing because it requires no downtime.
-The fuel system remains online during filtration, and the result is a clean tank with fuel that performs like new.
+The fuel system remains online during filtration.
+The result is a clean oil tank with fuel that performs like new.

-The high cost of diesel fuel is small when compared to repair costs for problems that develop without the proper maintenance of fuel tanks.
-Diesel fuel polishing can restore fuel quality to meet the ASTM D975-10 specification.
+In the experience of our company, the high cost of diesel fuel is small when compared to repair costs for problems that develop without the proper maintenance of fuel tanks.
+A range of Information in this article details how diesel fuel polishing can restore fuel quality to meet the ASTM D975-10 specification.

 - Polishing costs less than outright fuel replacement

-- Polishing increases fuel tank longevity by preserving the interior and removing sludge buildup
+- Polishing increases fuel oil tank longevity by preserving the interior and removing sludge buildup

-- Polishing removes contaminants and restores diesel fuel to within acceptable limits of the ASTM D975-10 standard specification for on-road and off-road diesel
+- Polishing removes contaminants and restores diesel fuel to within acceptable limits of regulations such as the ASTM D975-10 standard specification for on-road and off-road diesel

 - Polishing requires no tank downtime, and allows the fuel system to remain online during the service